 "Connections: Information Transfer Between People"

-“With the proliferation of social media, blogs, and virtual meetings, clear and concise communication is at risk to become a lost art,” says Cameron University President John McArthur.
+“With the proliferation of social media, blogs, and virtual meetings, clear and concise communication is at risk to become a lost art,” said Cameron University President John McArthur.
 “The breakdown between individuals – whether they are private citizens, politicians, members of the media, corporate executives or public figures – can be detrimental to society as a whole.
-During Academic Festival XI, we will examine effective ways of communication that will strength the interactions between individuals and organizations.”
+During Academic Festival XI, we have examined effective ways of communication that will strength the interactions between individuals and organizations.”

 “Connections: Information Transfer Between People” continues Cameron’s popular series of Academic Festivals.
 Cameron’s first Academic Festival, “Year of the Renaissance,” took place in 1991-92.
 Themes of previous Academic Festivals included cultural diversity; science and technology; bridging the millennium; globalization and the human experience; health and wellness; the country of Afghanistan, an in-depth study of the challenges and opportunities presented by sustainability, and, most recently, a look at American identities in the 21st century.